NOI to Value: How to Value Commercial Property Using Net Operating Income

 - Net to stabilized NOI: ~$285,000

-Value at 7.75% office cap: $3.68M — on an asset that's currently income-negative.
-Significant lease-up and re-leasing investment required.
+Value at 7.75% office cap: $3.68M on an asset that is currently income-negative.
+Significant lease-up and re-leasing investment is required.

 The CAM Recovery Gap Creates a Valuation Discount

-Sophisticated buyers apply a discount to properties with demonstrable CAM recovery gaps — not necessarily because the gap is uncorrectable, but because:
+Buyers apply a discount to properties with demonstrable CAM recovery gaps.
+Not necessarily because the gap is uncorrectable, but because:

 - Correction requires operational investment (time, systems, expertise)